Dependable-Call-Exchange/skypeparser/tests/README.md

 See [Integration Tests README](integration/README.md) for more details.

+### Utils Tests

+Utils tests focus on testing utility modules like the dependency injection framework and service registry.
+They ensure that these core infrastructure components work correctly.

 ### Examples

 Example tests demonstrate best practices for testing, including refactoring from extensive patching to dependency injection.